-The Palouse-Clearwater Environmental Institute has an AmeriCorps program that currently serves communities in the Moscow and Southern Idaho areas as well as the greater Portland region.
-Through 30 partnerships with schools, community-based organizations and government agencies, PCEI addresses critical environmental and equity issues in the areas of healthy watersheds, energy and resource conservation, environmental education and outreach, as well as sustainable community development.
+The Palouse-Clearwater Environmental Institute has an AmeriCorps program that currently serves communities all over the state of Idaho as well as the greater Portland region.
+Through partnerships with schools, community-based organizations and government agencies, PCEI addresses critical environmental and equity issues in the areas of healthy watersheds, energy and resource conservation, environmental education and outreach, as well as sustainable community development.

 National and Community Service programs meet critical needs in areas such as education, public safety, health and the environment through partnerships with public agencies, non-profits, faith-based and other local organizations.

 Devyn Hallamore (Community Conservation Ambassador, Deer Flat National Wildlife Refuge)

 Devyn grew up exploring the rivers and mountains of Idaho, cultivating a passion for nature.
 She frequently engaged with the community as a Zoo Naturalist for Zoo Boise, as a volunteer teaching environmental education, and as a coach for Rise Volleyball Academy.
 She graduated from Boise State University, earning an undergraduate degree in Biology, and plans to pursue a graduate degree in Wildlife Biology and Conservation.
 Devyn is passionate about biodiversity conservation and is interested in how the effects of climate change disrupt interspecific relationships.
 She is excited to be working with PCEI as a Community Conservation Ambassador for Deer Flat National Wildlife Refuge, collaborating with the community she knows and loves to make nature accessible for everyone!

 Trevor Hurd (AmeriCorps Restoration Technician, Palouse-Clearwater Environmental Institute)